Why we should promote inclusion in the playground

 It is a project which has the potential to change the way children play and the perception of disability in schools or playgrounds.
 If you wish to support it get in touch by emailing firstname.lastname@example.org.

 Frequently asked questions on education for disabled children and young people: http://www.csie.org.uk/inclusion/faq.shtml#q2

-Sandra Kpodar is an educator, traveler, and reader.
+Sandra Kpodar is a Service Designer and an educator.
 She is also a supporter of MagikMe.